Die Like Bothans:

 Out of the Wreckage, Into the Riff

-Their recordings — raw, spacious, unapologetically human — sound like the aftermath of a storm channeled through amps and aching voices.
-"Happy Face" is a jagged, disarming track that lurches between restraint and rage, with a lyrical unease pulsing underneath like a warning you can't quite place.
-"Sirens Part 2" layers clean-toned introspection against tectonic shifts that recall the dynamic range of A Perfect Circle or Failure — songs that breathe slow, sharp breaths, making you lean in just before the sky cracks open.
+"Sirens Part 2" layers clean-toned introspection against tectonic shifts that recall the dynamic range of A Perfect Circle or Failure.
 "Rest in Peace" delivers soaring vocal lines over instrumentation that never feels overworked.
-And "Oh Machine" dismantles modern disconnection without slipping into cliché — a protest song disguised as a broken hymn, one foot in the rubble, one eye on the horizon.
+And "Oh Machine", a protest song disguised as a broken hymn, one foot in the rubble, one eye on the horizon.

-Die Like Bothans is: Rich Guess- Drums • Eric Kitchens- Bass • Cruz- Guitar • Chris Wilkins- Guitar
+Die Like Bothans is: Rich Guess - Drums • Eric Kitchens - Bass • Cruz - Guitar • Chris Wilkins - Guitar

 everybody sings… including the audience.